 2.7 FUEL CYCLE, INCLUDING WASTE MANAGEMENT

-Every activity of the nuclear fuel cycle is oriented towards satisfying the main objective of guaranteeing uranium reserves and supply in the long term for the current and future operation of the commercial NPPs and research reactors in the country.
+Every activity of the nuclear fuel cycle is oriented towards satisfying the main objective of guaranteeing uranium reserves and supplying long term operation of commercial NPPs and research reactors in the country.

-The capabilities comprehended in the nuclear fuel cycle in which Argentina is currently working are: uranium prospecting, mining, conversion and purification, fuel fabrication, waste management, and spent fuel interim storage.
+The capabilities included in the nuclear fuel cycle in which Argentina is currently working are uranium prospecting, conversion and purification, fuel fabrication, waste management and spent fuel interim storage.
 In addition, the country has acquired the knowledge and technologies associated with uranium enrichment.
 With the reactivation of the gaseous diffusion mock-up and the development of centrifuges and laser technologies, synergies among different working groups are being promoted in order to consolidate a single project direction to enhance efforts in this area.

 The characteristics of the developed fuel cycle stages are as follows:

-Mining, prospecting and production: As a consequence of the reactivation of the nuclear programme, active exploration/evaluation of ore deposits have been undertaken.
-CNEA owns 64 exploration licences in Argentina, taking into account both requested and conceded exploration permit areas, statements of discovery and ore deposits.
-There are also private uranium exploration companies in the country all of which are currently members of the Argentine Chamber of Uranium Companies (CADEU).
+Mining, prospecting and production: As a consequence of the reactivation of the nuclear programme, active exploration/evaluation of ore deposits has been undertaken.
+CNEA owns 64 exploration licences in Argentina, taking into account requested and conceded exploration permit areas, statements of discovery and ore deposits.
+There are also private uranium exploration companies in the country, all of which are currently members of the Argentine Chamber of Uranium Companies.

 Uranium conversion: In Argentina, the uranium industry is currently owned by the State.
-Private sector participation exists only in the exploration phase, even though legislation provides for the participation of both public and private sectors in uranium exploration and development activities.
+Private sector participation exists only in the exploration phase, even though legislation allows participation of both the public and private sectors in uranium exploration and development activities.

-The conversion of uranium concentrate (U3O8 or ADU) to UO2 is performed by DIOXITEK S.A.
+The conversion of uranium concentrate (U3O8 or (NH4)2U2O7 (ammonium diuranate — ADU)) to UO2 is performed by DIOXITEK S.A.
 This public company is the only enterprise with the capability to produce nuclear grade uranium powder in the country.
-The nominal production capacity of the DIOXITEK plant is 150 t of UO2 per year.
+The nominal production capacity of DIOXITEK plant is 150 t of UO2 per year.

 Uranium enrichment: The technology developed by CNEA at the Pilcaniyeu Technological Complex is gaseous diffusion.
 Research is also being conducted for the command of laser and ultracentrifuge technologies.

-Fuel fabrication: The Factory of Special Alloys, FAE SA, is in charge of the manufacture of Zircaloy rods and UO2 pellets used in the fuel fabrication process.
+Fuel fabrication: CONUAR S.A. is in charge of manufacturing Zircaloy rods and UO2 pellets used in the fuel fabrication process.
 The technology applied was developed by CNEA and is constantly updated.
-Fuel fabrication is performed by CONUAR SA.
-UO2 pellets are fabricated and assembled for fuel assemblies of CNA I, CNAII, and CNE NPPs and material testing reactor (MTR) type fuels and fuels for the RA-3 research reactor are also fabricated by the company.
-CONUAR will also be responsible for the provision of the locally designed fuel assemblies for the CAREM project.
+Fuel fabrication is performed also by CONUAR.
+UO2 pellets are fabricated and assembled for fuel assemblies of the CNA I, CNA II and CNE NPPs, and material testing reactor type fuels and fuels for the RA-3 research reactor are also fabricated by the company.
+CONUAR will also be responsible for the provision of the locally designed fuel assemblies for the CAREM Project.

-Regarding the waste generated by uranium mining activities, the Project of Environmental Restoration of Uranium Mining (Proyecto de Restitución Ambiental de la Minería del Uranio, PRAMU) aims at reconditioning sites where activities related to uranium mining have been developed.
+Regarding the waste generated by uranium mining activities, the Project of Environmental Restoration of Uranium Mining (Proyecto de Restitución Ambiental de la Minería del Uranio) aims at reconditioning sites where activities related to uranium mining have been developed.

-Radioactive waste management: All radioactive waste management activities are oriented towards guaranteeing environment protection, public health and the rights of future generations in accordance with the regulations set forth by ARN and in compliance with the law.
-Further, Law No. 25.018 establishes CNEA as the institution responsible for the implementation of the Radioactive Waste Management National Programme (Programa Nacional de Gestión de Residuos Radiactivos, PNGRR).
+Radioactive waste management: All radioactive waste management activities are oriented towards guaranteeing environmental protection, public health and the rights of future generations in accordance with the regulations set forth by ARN and in compliance with the law.
+Further, Law No. 25 018 establishes CNEA as the institution responsible for the implementation of the Radioactive Waste Management National Programme (Programa Nacional de Gestión de Residuos Radiactivos).

 Disposal of spent fuel: CNEA is responsible for the disposal of spent fuel.
-The decision whether to reprocess fissile material contained in spent fuel has to be adopted before 2030, when the design phase of an underground laboratory would be expected to start in order for a deep geological repository to be commissioned by 2060, as set forth in the 2012 Strategic Plan.
+The decision whether to reprocess fissile material contained in spent fuel has to be adopted before 2030, when the design phase of an underground laboratory would be expected to start in order for a deep geological repository to be commissioned by 2060.

 2.8 RESEARCH AND DEVELOPMENT